What Are Edibles?Everything You Need To Know

-What Are Edibles?
+What Are Edibles

-Although marijuana’s role in the kitchen has long been associated with campy baked goods, the cannabis cooking has grown up and is no longer confined to your uncle’s weed-y herb-flavored chocolate brownies (to be honest, people would make edibles with chocolate because it would mask the taste).
-Nowadays, however, you can find a whole range of tasty, potent treats available at dispensaries, varying from gummy bears to granola to the staple (albeit much higher quality) cookies; even chefs now prepare entire meals offering both tasteful and psychoactive experiences from this potent herb.
+Although marijuana’s role in the kitchen has long been associated with campy baked goods, the cannabis cooking has grown up and is no longer confined to your uncle’s weed-y herb-flavored chocolate brownies.
+Honestly, people typically would make edibles with chocolate to mask the taste.
+Nowadays, however, you can find a whole range of tasty, potent treats available at dispensaries.
+There are a bunch of different types of edibles, such as:

 Smoking Vs. Eating Edibles

-But edibles and smoking/vaping marijuana go beyond just superficial delivery vehicles.
+Edibles and smoking/vaping marijuana go beyond just superficial delivery vehicles.
 One of the main differences between smoking/vaping and eating an edible is how the body processes marijuana.
 Often, people say that eating marijuana-infused edibles provides a much stronger effect than smoking cannabis.
 Smoked marijuana hits quickly after inhaling and its effects begin dissipating relatively soon after.
 This is because it’s metabolized differently than when ingested via edibles.
 When you inhale it through your lungs, THC (specifically, the chemical compound delta-9 THC) gets into the body extremely quickly and travels straight to the brain.
 On the other hand, when ingesting an edible, the liver metabolizes the delta-9 THC and converts it into 11-hydroxy-THC.
 This passes the blood-brain barrier quickly and has more psychoactive effects compared to delta-9, which leads to a more intense high.
-When consuming, it can take somewhere from 30 minutes to two hours to feel the effects, but they’ll also last much longer than smoking.
+When consuming, it can take anywhere from 30 minutes to two hours to feel the effects, but that high will also last much longer than smoking.

 Edible Dosage Advice